-The government, banks and businesses all require your physical or postal address before you access their services, which makes not having a fixed abode (like us) especially challenging.
+Governments, financial institutions and other businesses require your physical or postal address before you access their services, which makes not having a fixed abode (like us) especially challenging.

 You can select either a Post Office (PO) box or a street address.
 Given that all financial institutions and many businesses don’t accept PO box addresses for regulatory purposes, we chose the street address option.

 The benefits are: